-The Company's Mission/Vision guides the overall strategic direction and plans and is thereby periodically reviewed and evaluated by the Board at least once a year during the review of such strategic direction, plans and budgets.
+The Company's Mission/Vision guides the overall strategic direction and plans and is thereby periodically reviewed and evaluated by the Board at least once a year during the review by the Board of such strategic direction, plans and budgets.
+The Mission/Vision and the corporate strategy were reviewed by the Board as part of its annual strategic planning session in the last financial year.